Quickstart

 catch up:

-configured env file if needed, and adds any missing variables without replacing
+./arbiter-server/.arbiter.env if needed, and adds any missing variables

-existing values.
-After it runs, open the env file and fill in the blank secret
+without replacing existing values.
+After it runs, open that file and fill in the

 Use env check before starting the server, or after editing the env file: